kimura-dev/my-weather-explorer/README.md

 I created this app so that users could have a fast and easy way to access weather forecasts for any area in the world.
 It's design makes it easy, fun and convenient to use.

-Click the link below to access to WEATHER MAP application:
+Click the link below to access to WEATHER EXPLORER application:

 https://kimura-dev1297.github.io/my-weather-explorer/